 Founded in the year 1992, the National Stock Exchange (NSE) is India’s biggest stock exchange in terms of market capitalization.
 The NSE was the first ever stock exchange to have brought in the system of electronic and fully automated trading to India.
 In just a few years, this electronic system of trading has completely replaced the paper-based share trading system involving physical share certificates.

-The stock exchange also has a benchmark index known as NIFTY (National Fifty).
-The NIFTY index derives its value from 50 of the biggest (in terms of market capitalization) and most frequently traded companies listed in the NSE.
+The stock exchange also has a benchmark index known as NIFTY (National Fifty). known as SENSEX The NIFTY index derives its value from 50 of the biggest (in terms of market capitalization) and most frequently traded companies listed in the NSE.
 Furthermore, NSE has been very recently adjudged as the world’s largest exchange in the derivatives segment in terms of the number of contracts traded.

 The Bombay Stock Exchange (BSE) is the older counterpart to the National Stock Exchange.
 The BSE started its operations in the year 1875 under the name of “The Native Share & Stock Brokers Association.”
 This makes the BSE the oldest stock exchange in all of Asia.
 Unlike the NSE, the Bombay Stock Exchange shifted from the open-cry system to fully electronic trading (BOLT) only in 1995.